Danish bank accused of Russia money laundering

 It also adds to Danske Bank's reputational damage by tying its name to Sergei Magnitsky - a Russian whistleblower who uncovered the "organised fraud and tax evasion" scam, worth $230 million [€194 million] in total, and who later died in prison.

-The Danish lender's shares have continued to trade normally, but the bank's image already took a blow when it admitted, in September, that its Estonian subsidiary took part in an Azerbaijani money-laundering scheme.
+The Danish lender's shares have continued to trade normally, but the bank's image already took a blow when it admitted, in September, that its Estonian operation took part in an Azerbaijani money-laundering scheme.

 Flemming Pristed, Danske Bank's top lawyer, said on Thursday: "We are not presently in a position to say whether the amounts [the Russian €15 million] came from illegal activities".